firminApp/EasyRequestMaker/Readme.md

 according to the data you are waiting for the server,

-you can call one of thes methods or both
+you can call one of these methods or both

         onJsonArrayReceved(new OnJsonArrayResponseListener() {
                           @Override